antoinemartin/antoinemartin.github.com/content/posts/useful-python-packages-discovery-sites.md

 candidate, to assess its users community size and maturity.
 For instance, at the time of this writing, **888** projects depend on `FastAPI` while **4,121** depend on `Flask` and **12,357** on `click`.
-For less outreaching projects, diggin into the dependents may show that a lot of them have not left the experiment (version `0.0.1`) stage.
+For less outreaching projects, digging into the dependents may show that a lot of them have not left the experiment (version `0.0.1`) stage.

 <https://pydigger.com/> is about searching names in package metadata.
 As it sort